 The Entrepreneur

 In 2017, I was headhunted to become the founding CEO of Oxford Quantum Circuits (OQC), a spin-out from the University of Oxford.
-At that time, it was just Peter Leek, a patent on a piece of paper, and the spark of an idea.
-I was the first hire, building the company from scratch — raising early capital, creating infrastructure, and persuading brilliant people to take a leap into the unknown.
+At that time, it was just a patent on a piece of paper and the spark of an idea.
+I was the first hire, building the company from scratch: raising early capital, creating infrastructure, and persuading brilliant people to take a leap into the unknown.

-Over seven years, I raised £100m+ from seed through Series B, scaled to 120+ people, launched Europe’s first quantum cloud service, and deployed the first quantum computer in a data centre in Japan with Equinix.
-I led the company through the pandemic and through countless challenges and breakthroughs — but what I am proudest of is how we built.
+Over seven years, I raised $100m+ from seed through Series B, scaled to a team of around 130 across the UK, Japan, and Europe, launched Europe's first quantum cloud service, and deployed the world's first 32-qubit quantum computers into commercial data centres, including the first in Japan with Equinix.
+I led the company through the pandemic, through countless challenges and breakthroughs.
+But what I am proudest of is how we built.
 We proved you can scale hard tech with love, and values-led leadership at its core.

-In 2025, I made the difficult but deliberate choice to step away.
-Leaving the company I had poured so much of myself into was never going to be easy, but it was the right time — for me, for the business, and for the next chapter.
+In 2024, I made the difficult but deliberate choice to step away.
+Leaving the company I had poured so much of myself into was never going to be easy, but it was the right time, for me, for the business, and for the next chapter.
 Sometimes leadership means knowing when to let go.

 I remain, and always will be, an entrepreneur.
-Today I’m exploring opportunities at the founding stage — whether building something of my own or joining the right mission as a CEO from the start.
-As a second-time founder, I’m excited to build again with the right people, the right mission, and the values I know scale.
+I'm now an Entrepreneur in Residence at Cambridge Innovation Capital, building again, this time from far stronger foundations, in deep tech and likely quantum.
+As a second-time founder, I'm building with the right people, the right mission, and the values I know scale.

 The Feminist